robgaravente1224/Medical_Cost_for_HealthMetrics_Analytics/README.md

 ## 2. Exploratory Data Analysis (EDA)
 My EDA focused on uncovering the key drivers of medical costs through visualization and statistical testing.

 Core Finding: I confirmed that smoking status is the dominant factor in medical costs.
-A statistical t-test validated that the difference in costs between smokers (~$32,000) and non-smokers (~$8,400) is highly significant.
+A statistical t-test validated that the difference in costs between smokers (~$32,000) and non-smokers (~$8,400) is highly significant..

 Additional Insights: The analysis also identified a positive correlation between costs and both age and bmi, while highlighting regional cost variances.